Overview

 a statement detailing the client’s account, including assets held, asset value, and any transactions

 conducted within the reporting period.
-This written report will be generated and distributed by the
+This quarterly statement will be generated and distributed by

 Item 14: Client Referrals and Other Compensation